yuritksh/EmGVim/README.md

 # EmGVim
 Ema Gold Vi Improved

-Edit your theme in `config/theme.json`
+Edit and make your own themes in `themes/` folder.